Common Problems with Tankless Water Heaters

-On-Demand (also known as tankless) water heaters are more efficient than standard heaters that continually use energy to keep a large tank of water hot.
+On-demand water heaters (also known as tankless water heaters) are more efficient than standard heaters that continually use energy to keep a large tank of water hot.
 Instead, they quickly heat water as needed when you turn on the hot tap.

-A high-quality on-demand (or tankless) water heater should last 20 years, but it must be properly maintained.
-Hard water, corrosion, excessive demand and improper installation can all cause problems with on-demand water heaters.
-Here are the best ways to address the most common issues.
+A high-quality tankless water heater should last 20 years, but it must be properly maintained.
+Hard water (leading to mineral build-up), corrosion, excessive demand, and improper installation can all cause problems with on-demand water heaters.
+Here are the best ways to address these issues.

-The magazine also warns that maintenance can be expensive.
+Consumer Reports magazine warns that on-demand water heater maintenance can be expensive.
 It tested a model that had scaly calcium buildup thanks to mineral-heavy hard water.
 An indicator light identified the problem.
-This is a common problem that can decrease efficiency and prematurely damage or break the water heater.
+This is a common issue that can decrease efficiency and prematurely damage or break the water heater.
 Such a breakdown likely won’t be covered by a warranty.

-If you have hard water, you will need to use a water softener, install a scale filter or flush the unit regularly with a vinegar solution, according to the owners’ manual.
-This may require professional service for some models.
+If you have hard water, you will need to use a water softener, install a scale filter, or flush the unit regularly with a vinegar solution, according to the owners’ manual.
+You may need to hire an HVAC professional to service some models.

 On-demand water heaters are less subject to corrosion than tank-type heaters.
 However, if corrosion does occur, it can lead to serious problems.
 Condensation may drip onto on the gas burner and cause corrosion that blocks the gas supply.
-Though unlikely, even a small restriction could cause the sensitive computer in modern on-demand water heaters to shut down the system.
+Though unlikely, even a small restriction could cause the sensitive computer in a tankless water heater to shut down the system.

 A poorly installed heat exchanger could also be damaged by corrosion.
 If installed properly, this should not be an issue for the lifespan of the heater.
 However, in the unlikely event of a corroded heat exchanger, replacement can be very costly.

 You may need to expand or upgrade your natural gas line to properly install an on-demand water heater.
-This can add significantly to the installation costs, but may be necessary to make sure the water heater is getting enough gas to function properly.
+This can add significantly to the installation costs, but could be necessary to ensure the water heater is getting enough gas to function properly.